timeplus-io/proton/README.md

 ## Documentation

-We publish full documentation for Proton at [docs.timeplus.com](https://docs.timeplus.com/proton) alongside documentation for the Timeplus Cloud and Timeplus Enterprise.
+We publish full documentation for Timeplus Proton at [docs.timeplus.com](https://docs.timeplus.com/proton) alongside documentation for Timeplus Enterprise.

-We also have a [FAQ](https://docs.timeplus.com/proton-faq/) for detailing how we chose Apache License 2.0, how Timeplus Proton is related to ClickHouse, what features are available in Proton versus Timeplus, and more.
+We also have a [FAQ](https://docs.timeplus.com/proton-faq/) for detailing how we chose Apache License 2.0, how Timeplus Proton is related to ClickHouse, what features are available in Timeplus Proton versus Timeplus Enterprise, and more.

 ## Contributing

 We welcome your contributions!
 If you are looking for issues to work on, try looking at [the issue list](https://github.com/timeplus-io/proton/issues).

-Please see the [wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details, and [BUILD.md](https://github.com/timeplus-io/proton/blob/develop/BUILD.md) to compile Proton in different platforms.
+Please see the [wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details, and [BUILD.md](https://github.com/timeplus-io/proton/blob/develop/BUILD.md) to compile Timeplus Proton in different platforms.

 We also encourage you to join our [Timeplus Community Slack](https://timeplus.com/slack) to ask questions and meet other active contributors from Timeplus and beyond.

 ## Need help?

-Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Proton users.
+Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Timeplus Proton users.

 For filing bugs, suggesting improvements, or requesting new features, see the [open issues](https://github.com/timeplus-io/proton/issues) here on GitHub.